Rothera/bpm/README.md

 # BetterPonymotes

 BetterPonymotes is an emote addon to serve the pony subreddits.
-It supports three browsers natively, and has a userscript variant for Safari and potentially others.
+It currently supports Chrome (including other browsers that support Chrome extensions, like Opera, Chromium, and Vivaldi), Firefox, Firefox Mobile, and Safari.

 Its data is maintained as a set of files by the addon maintainer, and compiled into compact representations for use by the addon at build time in the form of